Dujakë: History

 Dujakë has been inhabited since antiquity, and archaeological evidence was found during construction work on the farms and the highway.
 An Ottoman defter (tax record) from 1485 records the village, as discussed in Austrian historian Karl Kaser’s Der Mythos vom Wandervolk der Albaner: Landwirtschaft in den albanischen Gebieten.
 The following is noted:

 The following is noted: Dujak (1485)~60 livestock~600 kg of flour or 60 acres taxed to the Ottoman Empire~79% plowed with corn~10% plowed with beans~while on the rest are cultivated wheat, barley, and grapes.

 Additionally, during the 15th century, all of Dujakë's inhabitants had Albanian anthroponomy, indicating that Albanians inhabited the village and its surroundings.

 Austrian historian Dr. Joseph Müller noted in 1844 that there were 40 Albanians living in Dujakë.
 However, by 1930, the League of Nations noted significant displacement during the Yugoslav colonization of Kosovo there.
 On March 3, 1945, a resident of Dujakë, Ahmet Sejd Nocaj, died in the 2-month liberation of the Drenica region from Axis occupation under the leadership of Shaban Polluzha.

 Kosovo War

 The villagers took up arms before the Kosovo War's formal outbreak, in 1997.
 Taking refuge during the NATO bombing of Yugoslavia, the population of Dujakë fled.
-The Catholics fled to the church in Novo Selo (Peć), but the Muslims were stopped on their way to the Skivjan mosque by paramilitaries, forcing them to escape across the Albanian border.
+The Catholics fled to the church in Novosellë, but the Muslims were stopped on their way to the Skivjan mosque by paramilitaries, forcing them to escape across the Albanian border.